Overview

 Research approach

-Research Outcomes and Impact
+Research outcomes and impact

 This project will create a comprehensive evolutionary framework for reptiles and amphibians of the Eastern Ghats.
 By combining genetic data, published phylogenies, and biogeographic analyses, it will: